digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-30-newsletter-october-roundup.md

 **What Digital Rights Watch has been up to**

-  * If you weren’t able to tune into _NetThing_ at the start of the month, you can check out the recordings online.
-We’re biased, but our favourite panels of the day were [The Growing Role of Digital Platforms in our Economy][7] (featuring DRW Chair, Lizzie O’Shea) and [Censorship and expression online][8] (organised by our Campaign Officer, Sam Floreani).
+  * If you weren't able to tune into _NetThing_ at the start of the month, you can check out the recordings online.
+We're biased, but our favourite panels of the day were [The Growing Role of Digital Platforms in our Economy][7] (featuring DRW Chair, Lizzie O'Shea) and [Censorship and expression online][8] (organised by our Campaign Officer, Sam Floreani).
   * As always, Lizzie held her regular spot on the _Australia at Home_ fortnightly Tech Talks―you can catch the [recording here][9].
   * If our piece on the Five Eyes and encryption piqued your interest, our Programme Director, Lucie Krahulcova, spoke with the Byte Into IT gang about intelligence sharing and international data flows on Triple R. [Listen back here][10].
-  * There’s never a dull moment when it comes to human rights in a pandemic!
+  * There's never a dull moment when it comes to human rights in a pandemic!
 Lizzie spoke with [The New Daily on policing powers and use of drones during the pandemic][11].
 You can also read the [October round up from the Accountability Policing Project][12] which has been focusing on documenting COVIDpolicing over the pandemic.
   * A few months ago we partnered with Wotton + Kearney to explore the human rights implications of the COVIDSafe app ([PDF][13]).
 You can now read an awesome overview of it on Right Now: [COVID-19 must not normalise digital surveillance][14].
-  * Sam spoke with 2SER for their podcast series, Think: Digital Futures for their ‘[Creeping Capability][15]’ episode, exploring Facial Recognition Technology and The Capability.
+  * Sam spoke with 2SER for their podcast series, Think: Digital Futures for their '[Creeping Capability][15]' episode, exploring Facial Recognition Technology and The Capability.
-  * If you’re curious about how this year’s budget allocation will impact privacy, check out [this piece from Innovation Aus][16], featuring Lucie.
+  * If you're curious about how this year's budget allocation will impact privacy, check out [this piece from Innovation Aus][16], featuring Lucie.
 Unfortunately, as always, the Australian government likes to \*say\* they care about privacy, but continues to refuse to put its money where its mouth is.
-  * And of course, if you’ve read the previous few monthly roundups you know that Sama loves to talk about TikTok.
+  * And of course, if you've read the previous few monthly roundups you know that Sama loves to talk about TikTok.
 You can catch her talking about the political power of TikTok in the lead up to the US election in this SBS News video [here][17].

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Email_headers_highres-06-1024x342.png" alt="" class="wp-image-7298" width="415" height="138" srcset="/wp-content/uploads/2020/10/Email_headers_highres-06-1024x342.png 1024w, /wp-content/uploads/2020/10/Email_headers_highres-06-300x100.png 300w, /wp-content/uploads/2020/10/Email_headers_highres-06-768x257.png 768w, /wp-content/uploads/2020/10/Email_headers_highres-06.png 1250w" sizes="(max-width: 415px) 100vw, 415px" /></figure>